NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   tab on an item's sheet.
 When equipped and attuned to, the item's spells or magical feats will be available via the Spellcasting tab in the character's sheet.
     - Only identified --> Enabled
     - Hide settings tab from players --> Disabled
-- [Math.js](https://foundryvtt.com/packages/_mathjs/) - A dependency used by many other modules.
-Provides module developers with a way to access the Math.js library within Foundry.
-If you don't have a module that depends on this, I'd recommend not installing it.
+- [Math.js](https://foundryvtt.com/packages/_mathjs/) - Includes the Math.js library for developers.
+No functionality on its own.
 - [Midi QoL](https://foundryvtt.com/packages/midi-qol/) - One of the best combat automation modules, period.
 This module allows for automatic damage calculation and application, immediate AC hit/miss check, NPC saving throws, auto-prompt PCs to roll saves (in combination with
   [Let Me Roll That For You](https://foundryvtt.com/packages/lmrtfy/)), apply Active Effects to targets (including conditions), and more.
 This module, along